Libungan: Climate

 Libungan's climate is under the 4th type, which is more or less even distribution of rainfall during the year.

 Demographics

 In the 2020 census, the population of Libungan, Cotabato, was 56,269 people, with a density of sigfig 56,269/172.50.

-The earlier settlers of Libungan are the Manobo.
+The earlier settlers of Libungan are the Manobo, Maguindanaon and Iranun.
 It was later settled by people from Luzon and Visayas primarily by Cebuanos from Cebu.

 Economy

 This municipality in the first congressional district of Cotabato is basically an Agricultural area.
 It has the basic requirements for agro-industries.
 It has many rice and corn mills, Buy/Sell, agri-supply supply and hardware stores.
 In the PALMA Alliance, Libungan has the biggest source of sand and gravel supply owing to the Libungan River bed.
 Libungan is also the home of the biggest poultry farm in the PALMA Alliance; it has also the Rock crusher and banana chips factory.
 It also has 2 filling stations, three pawnshops and a Rural Bank servicing mobility and financial requirements of local business.